transparency-everywhere/universeOS/readme.txt

     Filesystem
         Open Files and Links

-Files and the use of them
+Files and the use of them (outdated

 	PHP
 		inc/config.php		//mysql server confid